-On July 1, 2016, TransCanada acquired 100 per cent ownership of Columbia for a purchase price of US\$10.3 billion in cash, based on US\$25.50 per share for all of Columbia's outstanding common shares as well as all outstanding restricted and performance stock units.
-The acquisition was financed through proceeds of approximately \$4.4 billion from the sale of subscription receipts, draws on acquisition bridge facilities in the aggregate amount of US\$6.9 billion and existing cash on hand.
-The sale of the subscription receipts was completed on April 1, 2016 through a public offering, and upon closing of the acquisition were exchanged into approximately 96.6 million common shares of TransCanada.
-Refer to Note 17, Long-term debt for additional information on the acquisition bridge facilities and Note 20, Common shares for additional information on the subscription receipts.
+On July 1, 2016, TCPL acquired 100 per cent ownership of Columbia for a purchase price of US\$10.3 billion in cash, based on US \$25.50 per share for all of Columbia's outstanding common shares as well as all outstanding restricted and performance stock units.
+The acquisition was financed through the issuance of TCPL common shares to TransCanada and an intercompany loan due to TransCanada in connection with proceeds received from the sale of TransCanada subscription receipts.
+The sale of the subscription receipts was completed on April 1, 2016 through a public offering, and gross proceeds of approximately \$4.4 billion were transferred to TCPL prior to the closing of the acquisition.
+In addition, TCPL drew on acquisition bridge facilities in the aggregate amount of US\$6.9 billion.
+Refer to Note 20, Common shares and Note 29, Related party transactions for additional information on the common shares issued to TransCanada and on the intercompany loan due to TransCanada.
+Refer to Note 17, Long-term debt for additional information on the acquisition bridge facilities.

-Columbia operates a portfolio of approximately 24,500 km (15,200 miles) of regulated natural gas pipelines, 285 Bcf of natural gas storage facilities and midstream and other assets in various regions in the U.S. TransCanada acquired Columbia to expand the Company's natural gas business in the U.S. market, positioning the Company for additional long-term growth opportunities.
+Columbia operates a portfolio of approximately 24,500 km (15,200 miles) of regulated natural gas pipelines, 285 Bcf of natural gas storage facilities and midstream and other assets in various regions in the U.S. TCPL acquired Columbia to expand the Company's natural gas business in the U.S. market, positioning the Company for additional long-term growth opportunities.